What to do if my Windows computer starts slow

-Using Microsoft ScanDisk and Defrag or similar disk utilities can help verify your hard drive is running free of errors, as well as make sure the data on the hard drive is organized in the most efficient manner possible.
+Using Microsoft ScanDisk and Defrag or similar disk utilities help verify your hard drive is running free of errors while organizing stored data in the most efficient manner possible.
 We suggest running both of these utilities at least once every few months.

 Insufficient hard drive space

 Update drivers and Windows

-Corrupt, incorrect, or out-of-date drivers can cause a number of different issues.
-Make sure your computer has the latest drivers as well as any available Microsoft Windows updates.
+Corrupt, incorrect, or out-of-date drivers can cause many different issues.
+Make sure your computer has the latest drivers and any available Microsoft Windows updates.

 Format and reinstall